 That leads to the next major benefit of scroll compressors - they're very low maintenance.
 Because there's no oil to change, and there are no spark plugs to worry about, the only real maintenance these machines require is a filter change.
 This not only saves you time, but it also saves you money.
 You don't have to worry about changing out oil filters, and you won't experience the costly pressure drop across oil filters.

 And speaking of saving money, scroll air compressors are incredibly energy efficient.
 In addition to the innovative scroll technology and lack of oil filters previously mentioned, these machines are also available with an optional built-in dryer that significantly reduces downstream pressure drop.

 And if you're using your scroll air compressor for heavy-duty applications, there's an optional air-cooled IP55 class F motor designed specifically for the tough jobs.
 Furthermore, they're typically designed for easy serviceability, saving your more time and labor costs.
 So even if you weren't in need of an oil-free air compressor, the efficiency alone may be worth opting for a scroll compressor.

 Last, but not least, it's important to point out that these machines are extremely quiet during operation.
 The fact that there's no friction between the parts reduces noise significantly, as does the fact that there are no reciprocating pistons - keeping motion more smooth and balanced to reduce vibration.

 When choosing a scroll compressor, first determine which type of electrical service you have, either single or 3-phase power.
 Single-phase is the standard type of service, while 3-phase power is a special commercial power service.
-If you have access to 3-phase power, you can benefit greatly from the high efficiency premium motors that's available in those models.
+If you have access to 3-phase power, you can benefit greatly from the high-efficiency premium motors that are available in those models.